Skip to main content

 Your puppy's health and nutrition are ongoing responsibilities that require attention and dedication.
 But with the right care and a healthy lifestyle, you can help your puppy live a long, healthy, and happy life.

-1. Don't overdo it: Puppies have tons of energy but also need plenty of rest.
+1. Don't overdo it: Puppies have tons of energy and need plenty of rest.
 Keep play sessions short and make sure your puppy has time to recharge afterward.

 2. Safety first: Make sure all toys are safe and big enough to prevent choking or injuries.
 Play in a safe environment, away from dangerous objects or high spots your puppy could fall from.